 - Depending on the weight of the projectile, often can fire multiple shots before you need to refill them with compressed air.

-- Usually are bolt-action, single-shot rifles, but some .357-caliber models use a rotating clip that holds several projectiles.
+- Usually are bolt-action, single-shot rifles, but some .357-caliber models use a rotating magazine that holds several projectiles.